Curriculum at Keeble

 Learning at Keeble Gateway Academy is inspiring and engaging.
 We use a highly successful curriculum model to ignite a passion for learning and ensure that children are motivated to achieve their best.
 The Elevate philosophy for teaching and learning is 'Keep Up not Catch Up'.
 This approach was initially created by Dame Reena Keeble and has been continually developed by schools within Elevate.
 Across all of our schools there is a relentless determination that children will achieve their absolute potential, regardless of their circumstances or background.
 This is achieved by implementing cutting edge teaching practice and ensuring that each child has all of the support they need to flourish.

 Early Years Foundation Stage

 The curriculum in EYFS is child-led and play-based.
 Children will be taught in Nursery and Reception through play and provision will be based on their interests.
 This requires excellent, skilled practitioners.
 The highest quality Early Years’ experience is delivered by establishing a firm foundation on which to build future academic, enterprising, social and emotional successes.
 Children’s curiosity and enthusiasm for learning is ignited along with the development of skills needed to learn, form relationships and thrive.

-The curriculum across the school at Keeble Gateway Academy will be broad and balanced.
-We have a creative approach which will be specifically tailored to our children’s needs.
-As a staff we will give careful consideration to our children, their experiences and needs and develop a curriculum model that caters for them specifically.
-Our curriculum will be delivered through ‘Big Ideas’.
+The curriculum across the school at Keeble Gateway Academy is broad and balanced.
+We have a creative approach which is specifically tailored to our children’s needs.
+As a staff we give careful consideration to our children, their experiences and needs and develop a curriculum model that caters for them specifically.
+Our curriculum from Year 1 is delivered through 'Learning Missions'.
 These are whole-school, cross-curricular topics that aim to inspire and excite children about new learning.
 The children go on a learning journey from launch to landing.
 Children use knowledge organisers to support their learning so they remember long term the content they have been taught.

 Our curriculum approach: